thkoch2001/tvlfyi_depot/users/tazjin/blog/posts/reversing-watchguard-vpn.md

 puzzle.

-The problem is that this VPN setup is secured using 2-factor authentication (good!), but it does not use OpenVPN\'s default [challenge/response](https://openvpn.net/index.php/open-source/documentation/miscellaneous/79-management-interface.html) functionality to negotiate the credentials.
+The problem is that this VPN setup is secured using 2-factor authentication (good!), but it does not use OpenVPN's default [challenge/response](https://openvpn.net/index.php/open-source/documentation/miscellaneous/79-management-interface.html) functionality to negotiate the credentials.

-Connecting with the OpenVPN config that the website supplied caused the VPN server to send me a token to my phone, but I simply couldn\'t figure out how to supply it back to the server.
+Connecting with the OpenVPN config that the website supplied caused the VPN server to send me a token to my phone, but I simply couldn't figure out how to supply it back to the server.
 In a normal challenge/response setting the token would be supplied as the password on the second authentication round, but the VPN server kept rejecting that.

-Other possibilities were various combinations of username&password (I\'ve seen a lot of those around) so I tried a whole bunch, for example `$password:$token` or even a `sha1(password, token)` - to no avail.
+Other possibilities were various combinations of username&password (I've seen a lot of those around) so I tried a whole bunch, for example `$password:$token` or even a `sha1(password, token)` - to no avail.

-At this point it was time to crank out [Hopper](https://www.hopperapp.com/) and see what\'s actually going on in the official OS X client - which uses OpenVPN under the hood!
+At this point it was time to crank out [Hopper](https://www.hopperapp.com/) and see what's actually going on in the official OS X client - which uses OpenVPN under the hood!

 Diving into the client